 Currently ICBDA books convention locations with the ability to have three dance halls: Phase 3-4, Phase 4-5, and Phase 5-6.
-Use the general guideline of between 40% to 60% for each of the two phases programmed within each hall.
 When deciding where to place a dance that can be danced in two different halls, consider placing the more challenging dance in the upper hall.
 If desired, choose to program a dance in both halls, especially if the dance was chosen by an equal number of dancers planning to dance in the two different locations.